Aaronontheweb/geekyreads/README.txt

 1. About Quick and Dirty Feed Parser

 What's Quick and Dirty Feed Parser for?
-Quick and Dirty Feed Parser is a lightweight .NET 2.0 library designed to give developers an agnostic way of parsing RSS 2.0 and Atom 1.0 XML syndication formats.
+Quick and Dirty Feed Parser is a lightweight .NET library designed to give developers an agnostic way of parsing RSS 2.0 and Atom 1.0 XML syndication formats.
 QD Feed Parser parses both Atom and RSS feeds into business objects with common interfaces which expose the substance of the feeds - that way you can get to the business of syndicating content without worrying about what format it's in.
+Quick and Dirty Feed Parser works with .NET 4.0, Silverlight 4, and Windows Phone 7.

 Why should I use Quick and Dirty Feed Parser?
 Because it's awesome.
 QD Feed Parser spares you the banality known as XML parsing.
 It has a straightforward contract with the developers who use this library: